 Why do you need an ABN?

 It’s a legal requirement for almost anyone running a business in Australia.
-You’ll also need one if you want to register a business name.
+You’ll also need one if you want to register a business name, a website domain or use digital services like eInvoicing.
 There are some advantages to having an ABN that we outline later.

 Who needs to apply for an ABN?

-It’s important to choose the right structure for your business for many reasons.
-You should always seek professional advice from an accountant or lawyer before making any decisions about applying for an ABN or choosing your business structure.
-Read more about choosing your business structure on the ATO website.
+You should always seek professional advice from an accountant or lawyer before making any decisions about applying for an ABN.
 Visit the Xero advisor directory if you need help finding someone to provide professional advice.

 What are the advantages of having an ABN?

 You’ll find it a lot easier to deal with other businesses, the Australian Tax Office (ATO), and other government agencies.
-Most people will expect you to have one.
+People will expect you to have one.

 Having an ABN also means your business can: